pic

 3

-Note that the elements in the first two examples are already in ascending order.
-As a result, sortperm returns the trivial permutation [1, 2, 3, 4].
+In the first two examples, the elements are already in ascending order, so sortperm returns the trivial permutation [1, 2, 3, 4].
 In contrast, the last example features an unordered vector x = [1, 3, 4, 2].
-Thus, the resulting vector [1, 4, 2, 3] indicates that the smallest element is at index 1, the second smallest is at index 4, the third smallest is at index 2, and the largest at index 3.
+Thus, the resulting vector [1, 4, 2, 3] indicates that the smallest element appears at index 1, the second smallest at index 4, the third smallest at index 2, and the largest at index 3.

 Like sort, sortperm also supports retrieving indices in descending order.
 This requires including the keyword argument rev = true.